Our Work in Guatemala

 Currently, Concern America has 4 field volunteers working with 400 trained community members, serving a population of 180,000 in Petén, Guatemala.
 The program was initiated in 1994 and continues the work begun by Concern America in the refugee camps in Mexico where Guatemalans sought refuge as they fled from serious repression in their country in the early 1980s during Guatemala’s civil war.

-There are currently 380 HPPs, Midwives, and Environmental Health Promoters, including those receiving specialized training in women’s health and dental health, working with the program and providing health care, health education, and sanitation measures to a population of approximately 180,000 people.
+There are currently 380 Health Promoter Practitioners, Midwives, and Environmental Health Promoters, including those receiving specialized training in women’s health and dental health, working with the program and providing health care, health education, and sanitation measures to a population of approximately 180,000 people.

-In addition, Concern America accompanies to the Spoonmakers of Petén, an income-generation cooperative that produces fair trade, hand-carved, wooden kitchen utensils, enabling families to earn a steady, supplemental income.
+Finally, Concern America accompanies the Spoonmakers of Petén, an income-generation cooperative that produces fair trade, hand-carved, wooden kitchen utensils, enabling families to earn a steady, supplemental income.